-Advantage ✓ Canon imagePROGRAF iPF830 Epson SureColor SC-T7200
+Advantage ✓ Canon imagePROGRAF iPF840 Epson SureColor SC-T7200D

 Image Quality ✓

 Productivity = =

-- + Although in Speed mode the Epson SureColor SC-T7200 printed BLI's BLI's 36" x 105" banner (a 4,955-KB PDF file) banner in less time than did the Canon iPF830 in Fast mode-33.6 seconds to generate a preview, and only an additional 2 minutes, 20.0 seconds from the file preview to final paper cut, vs. 41.06 seconds to generate a preview, and a further 4 minutes, 0.93 seconds from preview to final paper cut for the Canon model, the Epson device failed to deliver a complete banner due to its inability to print background detail during the final stages of printing it.
+- In Speed mode the Epson SureColor SC-T7200 printed BLI's 36" x 105" banner (a 4,955-KB PDF file) in less time than did the Canon iPF830 in Fast mode-33.6 seconds to generate a preview, and only an additional 2 minutes, 20.0 seconds from the file preview to final paper cut, versus 41.06 seconds to generate a preview, and a further 4 minutes, 0.93 seconds from preview to final paper cut for the Canon model.

+- + However, the Epson device failed to deliver a complete banner due to its inability to print background detail during the final stages of printing it.